MicrosoftDocs/OData-docs/Odata-docs/connectedservice/getting-started.md

 Next, OData Connected Service provides us a wizard where we can configure settings for the service we want to connect to.
 In the **Service Name** field, enter "TripPinService" as the name of the service.
 And in the **Address** field, enter the URL of the metadata endpoint of the service.
 In this case, we enter: `https://services.odata.org/V4/TripPinServiceRW/$metadata`.

-The connected service provides many options to control how the code is generated, but for this example we are just going to stick with the defaults.
+The Connected Service provides many options to control how the code is generated, but for this example we are just going to stick with the defaults.
 Click **Finish** to complete the configuration and generate the client code.

 ![Configure OData Connected Service](../assets/2020-07-15-OCS-endpoint-config.png)